_. Cascade Recycling Center

 Fiber Sorting:

-• cardboard, then newspaper, then mixed paper.
+• then mixed paper

 • Sorted fiber drops into storage bunkers to await baling.